indigoid/TabbedBoxMaker/README.md

 Updated Sept 2015 by Paul Hutchison - Elliot White got in touch to provide updated contact details

+Updated August 2016 by John Slee - Fix Windows logging bug in Schroff generator, reported by ZenithDK

 ## About
  This tool is designed to simplify and speed up process of making practical boxes using a laser cutter (though it can be used with any CNC cutter) to prepare the pieces.